-Celery juice is emerging as a leading trend in the 2019 wellness sphere with lots of hype around it.
-Most of the chatter around celery juice and its healing benefits stem from one source –Medical Medium.
+Celery juice emerged as a leading trend in the 2019 wellness sphere with lots of hype around it.
+Most of the chatter around celery juice and its healing benefits stemmed from one source –Medical Medium.
 Anthony William, the founder of Medical Medium, initiated the now-phenomenon of using celery juice to heal the body from the inside out.

 William’s research supports the idea that celery juice hosts a wide range of medical benefits, including improved digestion, better thyroid function, and chronic illness management.

 Since its inception, the celery juice trend has spread like wildfire, especially in the internet influencer world.
 Popular lifestyle blogger Jordan Younger raves about the impact that celery juice has had on her life and in her healing journey from chronic lyme.
 Gwenyth Paltrow, who runs the popular lifestyle website Goop, also supports the celery juice ritual.
 Even Kim Kardashian has dabbled in using celery juice to heal her skin.

 With all the buzz around the celery juice trend, but not a lot of quantitative data, you may be wondering if these Instagram influencers really experience the benefits they tout, or if it’s a marketing scheme.
 Never fear, Territory fam, I decided to try the celery juice protocol for a month so I could report honest feedback about what this seemingly magical juice does for the body.

 I committed to making my own juice at home fresh each morning, as recommended by the Medical Medium Protocol.
 Aside from introducing the juice, I didn’t change anything else about my lifestyle or diet so I could contribute any changes that might occur to the celery juice.